 - Participating providers (Non-preferred provider) Our allowance (which we may refer to as the "PAR" for "Participating Provider Allowance"), applied when a service is paid due to an exception listed on page 18, is the negotiated amount that these providers (hospitals and other facilities, physicians, and other covered healthcare professionals that contract with some local Blue Cross and Blue Shield Plans) have agreed to accept as payment in full, when we pay primary benefits.
 For facilities, we sometimes refer to our allowance as the "Member rate."
 The Member rate includes any known discounts that can be accurately calculated at the time your claim is processed, and may be subject to a periodic adjustment after your claim is processed that may decrease or increase the amount of our payment that is due to the facility.
 However, your cost-sharing (if any) does not change.
-If our payment amount is decreased, we credit the amount of the decrease to the reserves of this Plan.
 If our payment amount is increased, we pay that cost on your behalf. - Non-participating providers (Non-preferred provider) We have no agreements with these providers to limit what they can bill you for their services.
 This means that using Non-participating providers for exceptions listed on page 18 could result in your having to pay significantly greater amounts for the services you receive.
 We determine our allowance as follows: - For inpatient services at hospitals, and other facilities that do not contract with your local Blue Cross and Blue Shield Plan ("Non-member facilities"), our allowance is based on the Local Plan Allowance.
 The Local Plan Allowance varies by region and is determined by each Plan.
-If you would like additional information, or to obtain the current allowed amount, please call the customer service telephone number on the back of your ID card.
-For inpatient stays resulting from medical emergencies or accidental injuries, or for emergency deliveries, our allowance is the billed amount; - Outpatient services resulting from a medical emergency or accidental injury that are billed by Non-member facilities, our allowance is the billed amount (minus any amounts for non-covered services):
+If you would like additional information, or to obtain the current allowed amount, please call the customer service phone number on the back of your ID card.
+For inpatient stays resulting from medical emergencies or accidental injuries, or for emergency deliveries, our allowance is the lesser of the billed amount or the qualifying payment amount (QPA) determined in accordance with federal laws and regulations; - For outpatient services resulting from a medical emergency or accidental injury that are billed by Non-member facilities, our allowance is the lesser of the billed amount or the qualifying payment amount (QPA) determined in accordance with federal laws and regulations (minus any amount for noncovered services);